 But what about when the problem is outside?
 How to get rid of moths outside?
 Well to be honest you will never completely get rid of moths outside.
 It’s going to be tough.
 However, there are lots of things you can do and steps that can be taken, that will really deter many of those nuisance moths and will allow you to enjoy your outdoor areas.

-Fortunately for you we have had some great success with keeping moths at bay whilst relaxing outside.
-In this article we will discuss a little bit about these insects and hopefully will give you some useful advice that will show you how to get rid of moths outside, as well as your home.
+Fortunately for you, we have had some great success with keeping moths at bay whilst relaxing outside.
+In this article, we will discuss a little bit about these insects and hopefully will give you some useful advice that will show you how to get rid of moths outside, as well as in your home.

 Why Do These Moths Show Up In The First Place?

 Generally, these fuzzy insects love to settle in all kinds of cracks.
 You know the kind of cracks that the outside of your house and garden is literally littered with.
 So, if like many your house is full of them, there is a chance that they have decided to nest in there.
 A quick and obvious solution to this problem is to seal all the cracks; otherwise, the moths will expand and become a real plague.